County Jail

 • Other permitted clothing items

-Inmates generally place their commissary orders on a weekly basis, with items delivered directly to them within the facility.
-This service contributes to maintaining a sense of normalcy and helps alleviate tensions within the environment by providing inmates with access to extra comforts.
+Inmates in Frederick typically place their commissary orders weekly, with items delivered directly to them within the facility.
+This service not only helps maintain a sense of routine but also alleviates tensions by providing access to additional comforts.

-Maintaining connections with inmates through visitation is vital for their emotional health.
-In Wyoming, the jail provides both in-person and virtual visitation options to meet the needs of families and friends.
+Maintaining connections with loved ones is vital for the emotional health of inmates in Frederick County.
+The local jail provides both in-person and virtual visitation options to meet the diverse needs of families and friends.

 In-Person Visitation

-To visit in person, you must schedule your visit in advance, either through the jail’s website or by calling the visitation office.
-All visitors are required to go through a security screening and follow a strict dress code.
-This dress code prohibits attire with offensive imagery, revealing clothing, and certain accessories.
-Standard visiting hours occur on weekdays from 9 AM to 6 PM, but it’s wise to verify these hours beforehand.
+To engage in in-person visitation, it is necessary to schedule your visit in advance, either online or by contacting the visitation office.
+Each visitor must pass through a security checkpoint and comply with a strict dress code that disallows offensive graphics, revealing clothing, and certain accessories.
+Visiting hours typically occur on weekdays from 9 AM to 6 PM, but it is wise to verify these hours prior to your visit.

-• Advance Scheduling: All visits need to be arranged ahead of time via the jail’s website or by contacting the visitation office.
+• Advance Scheduling: All visits should be arranged ahead of time through the jail’s official website or by calling the visitation office.

-• Security Screening: Visitors must pass through a security checkpoint, and searches for contraband will be conducted.
+• Security Screening: Visitors must navigate a security checkpoint, where searches for contraband may take place.

-• Visiting Hours: In-person visits typically occur on weekdays from 9 AM to 6 PM.
-Confirm hours in advance as they may change.
+• Visiting Hours: In-person visits are available on weekdays, usually from 9 AM to 6 PM.
+Confirm these hours before arriving.

-• Prohibited Clothing: Outfits with offensive graphics or language, revealing garments such as sleeveless shirts, shorts, or mini skirts, and certain accessories like hats and sunglasses may be restricted.
+• Prohibited Clothing: Any clothing with offensive graphics or language, revealing attire (like sleeveless tops, shorts, or mini-skirts), and certain accessories such as hats and sunglasses may be restricted.

 Virtual Visitation

-Wyoming’s jail offers a virtual visitation system that enables family members to connect with inmates via secure video calls.
-This option is particularly convenient for those who live far away or are unable to visit in person.
-Like in-person visits, virtual visits must also be scheduled in advance.
+The jail in Frederick County also provides a virtual visitation option, allowing family members to connect with inmates via secure video calls.
+This is ideal for individuals who reside far away or cannot attend in-person visits.
+Just like in-person visits, these virtual sessions require prior scheduling.

 Arrive early to accommodate security checks and bring a valid photo ID.
-Visits generally last no longer than 30 minutes unless stated otherwise.
-These guidelines will help ensure a smooth experience for everyone involved.
+Visits typically last no longer than 30 minutes unless otherwise indicated.

-In Wyoming, inmates at the local jail benefit from a wide array of healthcare services that encompass both physical and mental health needs.
-The facility prioritizes providing adequate care to ensure that all inmates receive the necessary attention for both routine medical issues and urgent situations.
+In Frederick, inmates at the local jail receive a thorough range of healthcare options that encompass both physical and mental wellness.
+The facility prioritizes the health of each inmate, providing necessary care for both routine and urgent situations.

 Physical Health Services

-Upon entering the jail, inmates undergo a thorough medical evaluation to pinpoint any urgent health problems.
-The jail provides a variety of routine healthcare services, which include:
+Upon admission, inmates undergo medical evaluations to pinpoint any pressing health issues.
+The jail provides regular medical services, such as:

 • Management of chronic illnesses